GrantMeStrength/RetroComputerInstructionManual/altair_front_panel.md

 **Sense**

 If a program is running, the eight left-most switches can be used to provide into into the computer.
-The computer can use IN(0) to read the current state as an 8-bit number.
+The computer can use IN FFh to read the current state as an 8-bit number.

 **Examples**